 The main financial reports that arise in the preparation of consolidated financial statements include the income statement (GUV), which balance sheet and the cash flow statement.

-One might think that financial consolidation would consist of a relatively simple addition of figures taken from the financial reports of the companies in a group.
+You might think that financial consolidation consists of a relatively simple addition of figures taken from the financial reports of the companies in a group.
 However, this is not the case.
 Rather, specific calculations and consolidation adjustments must be made.
 This includes, among other things:

 - Conversion of foreign currencies